Data Structures Interview Questions Pdf Download

 deQueue(q): If stack1 is empty then error else Pop an item from stack1 and return it

-• In dequeue, if stack2 is empty, all elements from stack1 are moved to stack2 and top of stack2 is the result.
+is the result.
 Basically, reversing the list by pushing to a stack and returning the first enqueued element.
-This operation of pushing all elements to new stack takes O(n) complexity.
+This operation of pushing all elements to new stack takes O(n) complexity. - Pseudocode:

 enqueue(q, data): Push data to stack1